9 Gorgeous Cane Dressers I Love Right Now

 Alas, it was out of my price range, and I decided to DIY a cane dresser instead.
 But, when my daughter showed up a couple of weeks early and I still didn’t have a dresser, I ended up going in a different direction with a wicker version, instead.
 Still, I love the look of a cane dresser and I hope to upgrade the one in her room at sometime in the future.

-If you, too are looking for the perfect cane dresser for a nursery or bedroom, I’ve put together a list of the best cane dressers I’ve found (a few that weren’t available when I looked last year).
-I’ve also included a link to the DIY idea I was thinking about using to help you find a just-right piece.
+If you, too are looking for the perfect cane dresser for a nursery or bedroom, I’ve put together a list of my favorite cane dressers I’ve found.
+And, in case you’re on a tight budget, I’ve also included a link to the DIY idea I was thinking about using to help you find a just-right piece.

 The best cane dressers